CezarMocan/worldsinfigures/README.md

 This command starts the static file server, and enables the features useful for development (e.g. live reload.)
 If you navigate to `http://localhost:3000`, you should be able to access the sotware.

+The repository uses [`React`](https://reactjs.org/) as its main javascript framework, and handles build and deployment using [`Next.js`](https://nextjs.org/).

 ### Repository structure

+`/components`: UI individual components (e.g. a slider, a list item, etc.)

+`/dat`: This is the site that gets served over `dat`.
+The folder contains a static build of this repository, as well as the configuration files for the `dat` archive.
+Every time the site is re-deployed, the contents of this folder change to the new build (but the `dat` configuration stays the same, since we're keeping the same archive and URL.)

+`/modules`: Various utility files.
+For example, `DownloadHelper.js` contains functions needed to download the `png`, `svg` and configuration files to the disk.

+`/pages`: These are the components that get transformed into the website's HTML pages.
+We currently only have one—index. `pages/index.js` is where the bulk of the project is implemented.

+`/static`: This is where the site's static assets are: images, stylesheets, geojson files, etc.

+`next.config.js`: The configuration file for the `Next.js` framework.

+`package.json`: The configuration file for this as a Javascript `npm` based project.
+Contains `npm` dependencies and scripts.